 Don’t Check Luggage (If at All Possible)

 Not checking luggage usually gives you a leg up on scoring a bump.
 Why?
-Your checked bags are one more headache for everyone to deal with.
+Your checked bags are one more headache for everyone to deal with if you don’t take your originally scheduled flights.
+Your bags will very likely end up on your originally scheduled itinerary.

 That being said, checking bags doesn’t automatically preclude you from being bumped.
 But I know people who weren’t chosen because they checked luggage.